 \subsection{On the choice of the simulation scheme of the Heston model}

 We determine the optimal scheme for simulating the Heston model defined in \eqref{eq:dynamics Heston}.
-In our setting, an optimal scheme is characterized by two properties: (i) the behavior of mixed rate convergence (Section \ref{sec:Comparison in terms of mixed differences rates}), which is an important requirement for the optimal performance of ASGQ and (ii) the weak-error behavior (Section \ref{sec:Comparison in terms of the weak error behavior}) to apply the Richardson extrapolation when necessary.
+In our setting, an optimal scheme is characterized by two properties: (i) the behavior of mixed rate convergence (Section \ref{sec:Comparison in terms of mixed differences rates}), which is a critical requirement for the optimal performance of ASGQ and (ii) the weak error behavior (Section \ref{sec:Comparison in terms of the weak error behavior}) to apply the Richardson extrapolation when necessary.

-Although we tested many parameter sets and obtained consistent numerical observations; for illustration, we only show the results for the single call option based on the Heston model with parameters listed in Table \ref{table: Examples details.}.
+Although we tested many parameter sets and obtained consistent numerical observations; for illustration, we only present the results for the single call option based on the Heston model with parameters listed in Table \ref{table: Examples details.}.
 This set corresponds to $n=1$, where $n$ represents the number of OU processes used in the Heston OU-based scheme (Section \ref{sec:Discretization of Heston model with the volatility process Simulated using the sum of Ornstein-Uhlenbeck (Bessel) processes}).
-Furthermore, this set does not satisfy the Feller condition, \ie, $4 \kappa \theta > \xi^2$.